ycm-core/YouCompleteMe/README.md

 using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

+**Important note for Windows users:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

 #### Requirements

 - [Compatible Vim](#compatible-vim)